 - 300 hours of video are uploaded every minute

-- 5 billion videos are watch every day
+- 5 billion videos are watched every day

 - 80 percent of people aged 18—49 watch YouTube

-Just about every type of business can benefit from this channel, including online business, small offline businesses, even freelancers and consultants who offer their services.
+Just about every type of business can benefit from this channel, including online businesses, small offline businesses, even freelancers and consultants who offer their services.

 Creating Your Videos